sachithmuhandiram/car_booking/readme.md

 ### To Do

 - [ ] - Block account after 5 failed login attempts.
-- [ ] - Create a session table and insert data to to it, update initial_login page with event id.
+- [ x ] - Create a session table and insert data to to it, update initial_login page with event id.
 - [ ] - Removing older tokens from initil_login table after certain time period.
 - [ ] - Deleting session after certain time from logged users table.